 La Boutique Tintin is a comic book store that sells souvenirs related to the comic book character Tintin.
 The series first appeared in 1929 in a youth supplement to the Belgian newspaper.
 It went on to become one of the most popular European comics of all time.

 It’s a small shop but you’ll find a great selection of Tintin merchandise, and a few items on display.
-The comic book store is open every day and is free to visit.
+It’s no secret, Brussels ain’t too cheap.
+But the comic book store is open every day and is FREE to visit.

 Enjoy a night out in Brussels and experience the local life.
 The city is home to all sorts of bars and clubs that will fit with whatever nighttime vibe you’re going for.
 Dance and mingle with the locals and tourists also looking for a fun night out, or hit one of Belgium’s many festivals!